Table of Contents

 Consider the Additives

-While mixing woods is common and will not affect your smoke in a negative way, artificial flavors and fillers can.
+While mixing woods is common and will not negatively affect your smoke, artificial flavors and fillers can.
 Avoid pellets that list any source of glue, flavor, or filler that does not come from the wood.

 Factors To Consider